Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Content-Editing/Content-Editing.md

 - **Change Metadata**: Edit a PDF's document details such as author, title, subject, keywords, and creation date.
 You can also add or remove these fields.

-- **Get ALL Info on PDF**: See everything there is to know about a PDF, including:
+- **Get ALL Info on PDF**: Inspect PDF information, including:
   - PDF version and file size
   - Page count and dimensions
   - Fonts used
   - Security settings and permissions
-  - Complete metadata
+  - Document metadata
   - Export all information in JSON format

 ---